casey0808/asteroids-ts/README.md

 # Asteroid Mining Simulation
-This is an asteroid mining simulation, using react and scss for the frontend, connecting to an express, node, websocket backend server (the backend server is provided by Slingshot at [asteroids-backend](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend)).
+This is an asteroid mining simulation, using react, ts and scss for the frontend, connecting to an express, node, websocket backend server (the backend server is provided by Slingshot at [asteroids-backend](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend)).

 ## Structure
 Main functional components are located in the `/components` folder, while scss code in `/styles` folder.